 Instead, it took me a long time to stumble upon some high quality theme providers.
 I didn’t even know how I was supposed to tell the difference between the good stuff and the bad stuff.
 Here are some rules to follow when selecting your WordPress theme:

 It has to be responsive.
 A responsive website looks good on phones, tablets and desktops.
-Do not even look twice at a theme that does not have the label, “responsive”.
+Do not even look twice at a theme that does not have the label, “mobile responsive”.

 Avoid “Free” Themes